-From Kayla on August 27th, 2010 in Green Remodeling
+From Dean Dowd on August 27, 2010 in Green Remodeling

 Maglaque estimates that these plug-in solar panels will pay for themselves in a matter of 4 to 5 years.
 But even a simple $600 setup will save users $50 per year on their energy bills.

 The hope is that these products will be on the market in 2011.
 Something tells me theyll be selling like hotcakes.